 Togo is a Sub-Saharan West African country that shares borders with Ghana to the west, Burkina Faso to the north, and Benin to the east.
 It has an estimated population of 6.2 million inhabitants, with a demographic growth rate of about 2.8%.

-On April 25, 2015, President Faure Gnassingbe was re-elected with 59% of the votes for a new five-year term.
+On April 25, 2015, President Faure Gnassingbe was re-elected with 59% of the votes for a third five-year term.
 Jean-Pierre Fabre, the leading candidate of the opposition, obtained 35% of the votes.
-National and international observers, as well as the international community as a whole, declared the elections free and fair, however the election results were contested by the opposition who protested the official announcement.
+The new government formed in June 2015 counts 24 ministers and is led by a new Prime Minister, Komi Selom Klassou.

 Real GDP growth reached 5.4% in 2013 and in 2014.
 Growth in 2014 was bolstered by strong agricultural yields, trade activities and, to a lesser extent, by private investments in the secondary sector.
 The low levels of inflation in 2013 and 2014 (respectively 1.8% and 0.2%) reflected low prices for food and imported capital goods, as well as declining oil prices.
 Growth is projected to decrease to 5.1% in 2015 with inflation to remain at less than 2%.
 The initial 2015 budget projected a deficit of 5.3% of GDP, higher than the 2014 budget deficit of 5.0%.
 However, 2015 revenue projections are currently being revised but the overall deficit could be higher.
 This situation results in the difficulties in completing the operationalization of the newly created Togolese Revenue Office and in the excessive optimism of the 2015 initial revenue projections.